-Any correspondence or document that is pertinent to a decision that the Planning Board is expected to make at the upcoming Wednesday meeting must be received by the Planning Department by the prior Monday at 5:00 p.m., or the board will consider the submitted material only at its discretion.
+Any correspondence or document that is pertinent to a decision that the Planning Board is expected to make at the upcoming Wednesday meeting must be received by the Planning Department by the prior Monday at 5:00 p.m., or the board will consider the submitted material only at its discretion (This limitation does not apply to comments made in person at a public hearing).

 7.2 Minutes.
-Minutes of all Planning Board meetings contain the following content, at a minimum: 1) names of board members present; 2) others participating in the meeting; 3) a brief summary of matters discussed; 4) decisions made or actions taken by the board; and 5) names of members who made and seconded each motion.
+Minutes of all Planning Board meetings contain the following content, at a minimum: 1) names of board members present; 2) others participating in the meeting (It is not necessary to list all people present); 3) a brief summary of matters discussed; 4) decisions made or actions taken by the board; and 5) names of members who made and seconded each motion.
 The Planning Board shall vote to approve all minutes, including minutes of site walks.
 A quorum is not required for this vote.
 Members who did not attend the meeting for which the minutes are being considered should not vote.
-For straightforward corrections to the draft minutes, members are encouraged to send the corrections to the minute taker directly.
+For straightforward corrections to the draft minutes, members may simply contact are encouraged to send the corrections to the minute taker directly and need not mention the correction at the meeting.